digst/cloud/design.md

 As such, consumers are responsible for the development and maintainance of applications, data management, awarding and revoking user rights and licensing of software.
 SIT as a Platform Provider is responsible for updating platform software, automated testing of both applications and platform during updates, monitoring and reporting on services.

-The GovCloud operating model is based on a collaborative agreement between  government organisations and follows traditional practices.
+The GovCloud operating model is based on a collaborative agreement between government organisations and follows existing practices.
 Most importantly this does not allow for economic sanctions and private law contracts.
 Conflicts needs to be solved through excisting government fora and budgetting practices.

 SIT has established business support functions across a few operating models.
 Initially PaaS will be a supplement to existing models and will benefit from establised practices concerning agreements, reporting and financing.
 SIT's existing SaaS offering will still be provided.
-SIT may use the GovCloud as a basis for SaaS offerings to further harmonize the operational environment.
+SIT may use the GovCloud as a basis for new SaaS offerings to further harmonize the operational environment.

 <br>